• Home

 **REGISTRATION IS NOW CLOSED**

-Wild Ginger Herbal Center is excited to offer our online Community Herbal Program, a community based herbal program - we're dedicated to putting herbal medicine in the hands of the people!
-This program offers our community a chance to explore folk herbalism from various traditions, and to understand natures ability to support our health, strength, and vitality.
+Wild Ginger Herbal Center is excited to offer our online Community Herbal Program, a community based herbal program.
+This program offers our community a chance to explore herbalism from various traditions, and to understand natures ability to support our health, strength, and vitality.
 The series is an in depth introduction and includes herbal fundamentals, North American and Mid-Atlantic medicinal plants (and others), practical and therapeutic applications of herbs, herbal preparations and medicine making, harvesting and wild crafting plants, herbal gardening, herbal energetics and more.
-A strong sense of social, racial, healthy, economic and environmental justice is integral to our program.
-Our focus at Wild Ginger Herbal Center is to provide an inclusive learning environment that celebrates the voices and contributions of people of color, indigenous, LGBTQIA, women and more.
-All are welcome in our program with an open heart and dedication to a safe and respectful collective space.
-You will receive instruction from the abundance of local, expert knowledge.

 Attend Live or Take at Your Own Pace